CumulusNetworks/docs/content/cumulus-linux-512/Whats-New/_index.md

 - For a list of open and fixed issues in Cumulus Linux 5.12, see the {{<link title="Cumulus Linux 5.12 Release Notes" text="Cumulus Linux 5.12 Release Notes">}}.
 - To upgrade to Cumulus Linux 5.12, follow the steps in {{<link url="Upgrading-Cumulus-Linux">}}.

+{{%notice infonopad%}}
+The upcoming Cumulus Linux 5.15.0 release includes updates to NVUE commands.
+These changes aim to standardize commands across Cumulus Linux, NVIDIA OS (NVOS), and Host-based Networking.
+To help you prepare, NVIDIA recommends reviewing the [list of NVUE command changes]({{<ref "/knowledge-base/Configuration-and-Usage/Network-Configuration/NVUE-Command-Changes-515" >}}) so that you can update any automation accordingly.
+{{%/notice%}}
 ## What's New in Cumulus Linux 5.12.1

 Cumulus Linux 5.12.1 includes a new {{<link title="Cumulus Linux 5.12 Packages" text="SDK, hardware management package, and kernel">}} and provides {{<link url="Cumulus-Linux-5.12-Release-Notes" text="bug fixes">}}.
 In addition, Cumulus Linux 5.12.1 supports the following new platform: